does lorde have an instagram account dedicated to onion rings? an investigation | read | i-D

 - According to Newshub NZ, who broke the story alongside Popjustice, Lorde was in all the places that OROTW was at pretty much the same time, leading us to believe that OROTW is indeed Lorde.

 - OROTW has a wide vocabulary, including the words "ceremoniously" and "mulched."
-Lorde is also very good with words, because she writes clever pop songs and proofread her mum's MA aged 14.
+Lorde is also very good with words, because she writes clever pop songs and proofread her mom's MA at only 14-years-old.

 Evidence against:

 Sources close to Lorde could neither confirm nor deny whether this account is actually Lorde's.
-Sauces close to OROTW are "slightly spicy (totally non traditional)."
 I have reached out for comment.
 I have received none.

 To conclude, it seems highly likely that OROTW and Lorde are one in the same.
 I guess we'll never know for sure.
 Just like we'll never know the definitive ratings of all the other 129873583745 Onion Rings Of The World.